 This course surveys the theory and methods needed in developing, planning and maintaining an interesting, comprehensive curriculum/program for preschool children.
 Particular attention is given to developmental theory and the integration of State standards and guidelines into the curriculum.
 Students gain skills in working with, understanding, and meeting the needs of young children.
-Various curriculum areas involving language, science, social studies, music, art, literature, and drama are emphasized, along with understanding the importance of play, and of planning for encouraging the development of the whole child.
+Various curriculum areas involving language, science, social studies, music, art, literature, and drama are emphasized, along with understanding the importance of play, and of planning for encouraging the development of a child's social, emotional, physical, and cognitive development.
+Students also develop plans for cultural diversity and explore strategies for including families in the program.
 Pre- or co-requisite: PSY108 or permission of division dean.
 A passing grade is "C" or better.
 Fall and spring.

-ECE103 HOME, SCHOOL, AND COMMUNITY RELATIONS 3 credits
+ECE103 HOME, SCHOOL, AND COMMUNITY RELATIONS